The Real Estate M&A and Private Equity Review: Austria

 However, most private equity firms active in Austria with significant investments are located offshore or are founded under laws granting private equity companies a selective tax advantage.

-Since the introduction of the Alternative Investment Fund Managers Act (AIFMG), most private equity funds established in Austria qualify as alternative investment funds under this Act.
+Since the introduction of the AIFMG, most private equity funds established in Austria qualify as alternative investment funds under this Act.
 The formation of an alternative investment fund requires the prior approval of, and registration with, the Austrian Financial Market Authority.
 Funds pursuant to the Austrian Investment Funds Act, as well as funds qualifying under the Austrian Real Estate Investment Funds Act, are not captured by the AIFMG.

 i Legal frameworks and deal structures